 I was walking around every place I visited with my GoPro Camera on a selfie stick filming, nobody bothered.
 No soldier ever stopped me.

-The best thing about traveling a hot conflict zone is the locals; they are so eager to show and tell you that the situation on the ground is very different from what media tell us.
+The best thing about travelling a hot conflict zone is the locals; they are so eager to show and tell you that the situation on the ground is very different from what the media tell us.
 I had the same experience in Pakistan and Iran.